martinlackner/apportionment/README.md

 * the class of divisor methods including
    - D'Hondt (or Jefferson)
    - Sainte-Laguë (or Webster)
+   - Modified Sainte-Laguë (as used e.g. in Norway)
    - Huntington-Hill
    - Adams
 * the quota method [1]